pi-hole/docker-pi-hole/README.md

 **This is just an example and might need changing.**  Volumes are stored in the directory `$DOCKER_CONFIGS` and are recommended for persisting data across docker re-creations for updating images.
 As mentioned on line 2, the auto `IP_LOOKUP` variable may not work for VPN tunnel interfaces.

 Two recently added ports to the `docker run` and `docker-compose` examples are port 67 and 443.
 Port 67 is for users who wish to have Pi-hole run a DHCP server.
 Port 443 is to provide a sinkhole for ads that use SSL.
-Unlike port 80, the Pi-hole blockpage is not advertised over 443/SSL instead docker forwards 443 to nothing, and this helps get a REJECT back to your browser fast, preventing slowdowns from SSL ads commonly seen in the past.
+If only port 80 is used, then blocked HTTPS queries will fail to connect to port 443 and may cause long loading times.
 An alternative is instead of binding port 443 is blocking it by the firewall of the docker host, e.g. with `sudo ufw reject https`.

 **Automatic Ad List Updates** - since the 3.0+ release, `cron` is baked into the container and will grab the newest versions of your lists and flush your logs.  **Set your TZ** environment variable to make sure the midnight log rotation syncs up with your timezone's midnight.